Recover Your Cool

 (No one turned away due to lack of funds)

-Learn to recognize your habitual reactive patterns in messy interactions and how to quickly shift to a state that offers alternative possibilities based on the Square-Circle-Triangle methodology and using the B.E.S.T.
-Centering practices and equanimous centered listening.
+Learn to recognize your habitual reactive patterns in conflict and how to quickly shift to a state that offers alternative possibilities based on the Square-Circle-Triangle methodology and using the B.E.S.T.
+Centering practices and equanimous listening.
+We explore methods for moving from conflict and disagreement to respecting and seeing the others point of view while still advocating for ourselves and our perspective.
 What makes this different is that we train the body rather than the cognitive mind which allows for a quicker recovery to a more centered state of being that can tap into our innate wisdom, confidence and compassion.
-This approach was developed out of the work Wendy Palmer’s Leadership Embodiment.
+This approach was developed out of the work Wendy Palmer’s Leadership Embodiment